easygenerator/easygenerator-plugins/README.md

 ## Configuration reader plugin

-This plugin provide functionality of read and merge configurations from Simple Course to *ConfigurationReader* global class.
+This plugin provide functionality of read and merge configurations from template configuration files to *ConfigurationReader* global class.
 Here is list of configurations:

 * manifest.json